Michael Harris II Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 13th-ranked team ERA across all league pitching staffs (4.03).
+- The Marlins have the 13th-ranked team ERA across all MLB pitching staffs (4.07).

-- Marlins pitchers combine to give up 86 home runs (one per game), the ninth-fewest in baseball.
+- Marlins pitchers combine to give up 88 home runs (one per game), the 10th-fewest in baseball.

-- The righty last pitched on Sunday against the Pittsburgh Pirates, when he threw six scoreless innings while giving up four hits.
+- Alcantara (3-6) gets the starting nod for the Marlins in his 17th start of the season.
+He has a 4.91 ERA in 102 2/3 innings pitched, with 83 strikeouts.

-- The 20-year-old has a 1.34 ERA and 10.3 strikeouts per nine innings in nine games this season, while giving up a batting average of .182 to opposing hitters.
+- The righty's most recent appearance came on Tuesday against the Boston Red Sox, when he threw seven innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.